 Patrick has preached in Ecuador, Brazil, India, Italy, Malta, and Romania.
 He serves on the general council of Baptist Mid-Missions and on the Faith board of directors where he is currently the chairman.

 Patrick and his wife have four children—Ellen Locker, Tori, Julia, and Carson.
 Ellen is a graduate of our school, and Tori is a current student.

 Several ministries over the years have recognized Patrick's spiritual character and leadership abilities, and the Faith Alumni Association is now pleased to recognize his ministry and leadership abilities as well.
 We are pleased to present our 2015 Alumnus of the Year award for pastor to Patrick Odle.

 BEING PART OF EAGLE NATION HAS ITS BENEFITS!

 USE YOUR EAGLE NATION ALUMNI CARD TO GET DISCOUNTS AT THESE PLACES.

 All of these discounts will make a great package for Homecoming (September 17–19) or any time during the year.
-Come for a visit, buy your Faith gear in the bookstore, take in a game, stay at the Fairfield Inn, and pick up a pizza at Papa Johns.
+Come for a visit, buy your Faith gear in the bookstore, take in a game, stay at the Fairfield Inn, grab some breakfast at ChuChu Donuts, pick up a pizza at Papa Johns for lunch or dinner, and enjoy dessert at Orange Leaf.
 All because you are part of Eagle Nation!

-The alumni department is working to expand the Alumni Benefits Card in 2016.
+Our Alumni Department is currently working to expand the Alumni Benefits Card in 2016.

 Check back for more discounts soon!